310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki serious %}
 That would be visually easier to understand, after all.
-They’ve made an overly-optimistic calculation that figurines and toys for the “Villain Version” might also sell.
+They’ve made an overly-optimistic calculation that action figures and toys for the “Villain Version” might also sell.
 {% endbubble %}

 {% bubble Chiaki frown %}